Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Introduction

 The connections between the Koopman mode expansion and DMD were further studied by Williams et al.~\cite{WilliamsEtAl15}, who developed an extended DMD (EDMD) framework.
 In EDMD, the eigenvalue problem for the Koopman operator is projected to a finite-dimensional matrix eigenvalue problem associated with the action of the Koopman operator on a general dictionary of observables.
-In particular, standard DMD can be viewed as a particular instance of EDMD for the dictionary formed by the components of the state vector, but the general approach advocated in EDMD is to employ richer dictionaries than those formed by the state vector components in order to improve the accuracy of the computed eigenvalues and Koopman modes.
+In particular, standard DMD can be viewed as a particular instance of EDMD for the dictionary formed by the components of the state vector, but the general approach advocated in EDMD is to employ richer dictionaries in order to improve the accuracy of the computed eigenvalues and Koopman modes.
 The dictionaries proposed in~\cite{WilliamsEtAl15} include Hermite polynomials in ambient data space, radial basis functions, and discontinuous spectral elements analogous to the bases used in Ulam approximations of Perron-Frobenius operators.
 When these dictionaries are sufficiently rich, EDMD converges to a Galerkin method for the Koopman eigenvalue problem, although issues related to non-compactness and potentially continuous spectrum of the Koopman operator were not addressed in \cite{WilliamsEtAl15}.
+More recently, Brunton et al.\ \cite{BruntonEtAl17} and Arbabi and Mezi\'c \cite{ArbabiMezic16} have developed Hankel matrix techniques for Koopman eigenfunction approximation using dictionaries of delay-coordinate mapped observables.